fverkroost/ejp-childlessness-development-ssa/README.md

 # Childlessness and Development in sub-Saharan Africa
-This repository contains the code used to generate the results published in (the following publication)[https://link.springer.com/article/10.1007/s10680-022-09608-5#citeas]
+This repository contains the code used to generate the results published in [the following publication](https://link.springer.com/article/10.1007/s10680-022-09608-5#citeas):

 **Verkroost, F.C.J., Monden, C.W.S.
 Childlessness and Development in Sub-Saharan Africa: Is There Evidence for a U-shaped Pattern?. _European Journal of Population_ (2022). [https://doi.org/10.1007/s10680-022-09608-5](https://doi.org/10.1007/s10680-022-09608-5)**